 You can also revamp or improve the functionality of your app by introducing new features that provide users with more luxury and more engaging experiences.
 You should interact with users to learn about their needs, so you can develop innovative features they want.

-Start marketing for growth
+Starting marketing for growth

 You can do it by yourself or with the assistance of marketing professionals.
-In the first case you need:
+In the first case, you need:

 - Get insights on your audience